sahandrez/homomorphic_policy_gradient/README.md

 # Homomorphic Policy Gradient Algorithms
-* This supplementary material includes our implementation of DHPG and all the baseline algorithms used in the paper:
+* This code includes our Python implementation of DHPG and all the baseline algorithms used in the paper:
   * **Pixel observations:** DHPG, DBC, DeepMDP, SAC-AE, DrQ-v2.
   * **State observations:** DHPG, TD3, DDPG, SAC.